dirablue/SDK_iOS_Sesame_Demo/README.md

 The Credentail expires in every two hours or so.
 Normally, Candy House SDK refreshes the `Credential` in background.
 To check the `Credential` is valid or not, please use `func ensureCredentials`.
 If `ensureCredentials` returns any error, You may have to go through Login prcoess again, to provide a valid `CHOauthToken` to Candy House.

+To see how to implement the login process, please checkout this file. [link](https://github.com/CANDY-HOUSE/SDK_iOS_SSM2_DEMO/blob/master/Sesame2SDKDemo/AWSServiceClient.swift)

 ```swift
     public static let shared = CHAccountManager()
     public var deviceManager: CHDeviceManager!